Decent-Partners/Decent-overview/README.md

 This payment ensures Edgeware as a project is a partner and will have a share in any future token issuance.

-The ambition is to onboard other chain treasuries over time, leveraging not just their fiances but their unique technological and cultural characteristics.
+The ambition is to onboard other chain treasuries over time, leveraging not just their finances but their unique technological and cultural characteristics.

 Eventually we forsee this funding becoming a voluntary _ecosystem tax_ paid on an ongoing basis as noted in this [MetaDAO post](https://commonwealth.im/edgeware/proposal/discussion/513-metadao-pooling-onchain-funding-for-public-good-proposals/).